anira-project/anira/docs/sphinx/custom_backends.rst

   capabilities (``anira_context_capabilities``) are legal to query; valid until ``init`` returns, never kept.

+A built-in engine has the same level.
+The core keeps one engine object per compiled-in engine for its own life and runs the engine's init once, with the same record, right before its first ``load``: ONNX Runtime creates its environment there, with the level in effect as its logger's severity, and every session of every loaded model is created over it; LiteRT its environment likewise, with the accelerators its registration finds, which a load's record is checked against; ExecuTorch initialises its runtime; LibTorch sets its intra-op thread count to one and c10's log level; TensorFlow Lite has nothing per process.
+What an engine builds at init outlives every loaded model of the engine on both sides, and a load before the init is ``ANIRA_ERROR_INVALID_STATE`` on both.

 A status other than ``ANIRA_OK`` fails that ``anira_handler_prepare`` with it, the message naming the engine (``the engine 'com.example.myengine' refused init: it returned N``), and leaves the object uninitialised, so the next prepare calls ``init`` again.
 The engine's